The Financial Services Expertise Series: This training article is for financial professionals.

 1 – Clients Want Help

 Clients do not have the time or ability to properly leverage their technology.
 If they could easily research which technology is best and connect their systems, they would all do it.
 There are already do-it-yourselfers with Quickbooks and Bill.com, but companies need help.
-Technology has come so far that an implementation that might cost $25K today could have 4 weeks ago, cost me $2M and 18 months to implement.
+Technology has come so far that an implementation that might cost $25K today and 4 weeks to implement, 10 years ago it would have cost $2M and 18 months to implement.
 There is no doubt or question that technology has come a very long way.

 On the flipside, the way we provide services to clients has not evolved.
-It is our first mission at Trusted CFO Solutions is to help our clients grow their business.
+Our first mission at Trusted CFO Solutions is to help our clients grow their business.
 We find money, eliminate wasted time, and guide decision making.
 We are an innovative firm, and we use technology to effectively execute.

 Within four weeks of bringing a professional services client on board, we were able to save them over $45K of waste in their organization.